Harry Pierpont: Trial, Howard County Circuit Court

-Sentenced to Indiana State Reformatory, Pendleton, Indiana
+Sentenced to Indiana State Reformatory, Pendleton

 Found guilty, he was sent back to Pendleton and entered the Indiana Reformatory for the second time on May 6, 1925.
 He defied authorities by giving the wrong name, refusing to recognize the warden, declining to make a statement or having his picture taken, and spitting on a guard.

 It was here that he first met John Dillinger and Homer Van Meter.
 In Pendleton, Pierpont was the convict Dillinger looked up to the most.
-Pierpont caused the Pendleton Warden, A.F.
-Miles, so much trouble that he was transferred to the Indiana State Prison at Michigan City within two months, after he attempted to drill through the bars of his cell in an escape attempt.
+Pierpont caused the Pendleton warden, A. F. Miles, so much trouble that he was transferred to the Indiana State Prison at Michigan City within two months, after he attempted to drill through the bars of his cell in an escape attempt.
 Dillinger and Van Meter were later transferred within the next few years to Michigan City.

-Transferred to Indiana State Prison, Michigan City, Indiana
+Transfer to Indiana State Prison, Michigan City

-Entering Michigan City on July 30, 1925, he became one of the most respected convicts (by other convicts) in the prison.
+Entering Michigan City on July 30, 1925, Pierpont became one of the most respected convicts (by other convicts) in the prison.
 He soon became the leader of an elite group of former bank robbers.
 Forever trying to escape, Pierpont constantly fought with the guards and was frequently confined to solitary confinement.
 He was known for his ability to withstand hunger and beatings.
-Pierpont headed a prison clique that included Russell Clark, Charles Makley, John "Red" Hamilton and Dillinger, after his July 1929 transfer.
+Pierpont headed a prison clique that included Russell Clark, Charles Makley, John "Red" Hamilton, and Dillinger, after the latter's July 1929 transfer.
 Harry's ability to endure hunger and beatings won him the respect of all the prisoners.

 It was from these men that Dillinger learned the crime of bank robbery, and by 1933, with a parole for Dillinger, an escape plan was concocted.
 With Dillinger on the outside, he would rob several banks on a list composed by Pierpont and Makley, and with that money, help finance the escape.

 Escape attempt, December 29, 1930

 On December 29, 1930, Pierpont was among a group of 12 men, led by Joseph Burns, who overpowered guard Guy Burklow and barricaded the doors of their cell block to prevent guards from entering.
 Pierpont let himself out of his cell with a homemade key.

-Burklow was able to sound the alarm, and a combined group of city police, fireman and guards were able to force the inmates to surrender.
+Burklow was able to sound the alarm, and a combined group of city police, fireman, and guards were able to force the inmates to surrender.
 Burns had fashioned a key from a spoon, allowing the inmates to escape their cells.
 All the men were in Cell House D, and the break occurred at a time when the guard force was limited.

-Others involved in the scheme besides Burns and Pierpont were Albert Roseberg, James Jenkins, Dick Day, Howard Ware, Maurice Delature, Frank Badgley, Louis West, Wayne Williams, Willard Tex, Russell Clark, all of whom were serving long sentences for murder, bank robbery and other habitual offenses.
+Others involved in the scheme besides Burns and Pierpont were Albert Roseberg, James Jenkins, Dick Day, Howard Ware, Maurice Delature, Frank Badgley, Louis West, Wayne Williams, Willard Tex, and Russell Clark, all of whom were serving long sentences for murder, bank robbery and other habitual offenses.